 I have covered a number of new-science approaches to detecting, preventing or curing cancers in this blog and in other writings.
 The context was set in an early blog entry From four-pound hammer to smart molecules – on cancer treatments.
 Here is a listing of the new approaches and twists on old ones, citing relevant blog and writing entries:

 * DNA demethylation: See DNA demethylation – a new way of coming at cancers.
 Also Homicide by DNA methylation, and Embryonic Stem cell research news.
-In my treatise see the candidate theory of aging and the blog entry Epigenetics, Epigenomics and Aging
+In my treatise see the candidate theory of aging Epigenomic Changes in DNA Methylation and Histone Acetylation and the blog entry Epigenetics, Epigenomics and Aging.

 * Use of terminator stem cells: See Terminator stem cells in the early pipeline.
 See also Trojan-horse stem cells might offer an important new cancer therapy, and Progress in fighting glioblastoma.